Graduate School Dean

 BA 1999, Marquette University: Communication

-Erin C. Fox has been working in higher education since 2001—including a focus on the recruitment and marketing of graduate students as the Assistant Director for Recruitment; working closely with graduate students after admissions through to graduation as the Assistant Director of Student Records; operating the admissions team as the Director of Graduate Admissions; and since 2012, overseeing the entire A to Z package as Assistant Dean of Graduate Education at UWM’s Graduate School.
+Erin C. Fox has been working in higher education since 2001—including a focus on the recruitment and marketing of graduate students as the Assistant Director for Recruitment; working closely with graduate students after admissions through to graduation as the Assistant Director of Student Records; operating the admissions team as the Director of Graduate Admissions; and since 2012, overseeing the entire A to Z package as Assistant Dean of Graduate Education and acting as Graduate School Registrar at UWM’s Graduate School.
 Erin will proudly tell you that she follows in her father’s footsteps who worked in educational administration for over 37 years.
 Erin believes that the UWM campus has a unique fire and passion that you don’t find anywhere else.
 From the fantastic students, to the talented faculty, to the hard-working staff—you will find dynamic, dedicated, engaged individuals.
 Erin is proud to work in and serve the UWM community.